-123 &quot;Company registry" refers to a register in the country of companies incorporated or licensed in that country and normally maintained by or for the incorporating authority.
+^{127 &}quot;Company registry" refers to a register in the country of companies incorporated or licensed in that country and normally maintained by or for the incorporating authority.
 It does not refer to information held by or for the company itself.

-&lt;sup>124 The information can be recorded by the company itself or by a third person under the company's responsibility.
+128 The information can be recorded by the company itself or by a third person under the company's responsibility.